 Most insurers will include accidental damage as an ‘add on’ which you can pay for at any time simply by picking up the phone and instructing it to be included in your policy.

 The premium won’t be exorbitant and should only cost you in the region of £30 or £40 more a year.
-It doesn’t just cover damage to carpets but other home furnishings and furniture, white goods, clothing and technology as well, and you can usually stipulate if you want away from home accidental damage cover too.
+It doesn’t just cover damage to carpets but other furnishings and furniture, white goods, clothing and technology as well.

 Claims for damage caused by children

-Of course, children are highly likely to cause accidental damage within a home.
-This will be covered in your policy (assuming you have accidental damage cover included), but if you have any new arrivals, you must tell your insurer so that they’re names are added to those already living in the property.
+Of course, children are highly likely to cause accidental damage.
+This will be covered in your policy (assuming you have accidental damage cover included), but if you have any new arrivals, you must tell your insurer so that their names are added to those already living in the property.

-Builders are another common source of accidental damage, and you need to let your insurer know if you’re going to be having building work done; an insurer might want to know what sort of building work and what sort of building company before agreeing that it will be covered by your insurance as it stands.
+Builders are another common source of accidental damage, and you need to let your insurer know if you’re going to be having building work done; an insurer might want to know about what sort of building work and more about the building company before agreeing that it will be covered as it stands.

 Carpet damage and your policy excess

 If you’re replacing a carpet which is cheap, or only covers a small area such as a utility room, it probably isn’t going to cost much more than your policy excess (the first part of any claim which you have to pay), so may not be worth claiming for.